bfrangi/advanced-quantum-mechanics-notes/README.md

 ## Course Overview

-The Advanced Quantum Mechanics course at Carlos III University is designed for Engineering Physics students and delves into advanced concepts and mathematical formalisms in quantum mechanics. ç The course covers topics such as:
+The Advanced Quantum Mechanics course at Carlos III University is designed for Engineering Physics students and delves into advanced concepts and mathematical formalisms in quantum mechanics.
+The course covers topics such as:

 - The Mathematical Tools of Quantum Mechanics.